vaskoGut/Learning/README.md

       Real life cases: 1) if you need to keep info about theme (f.e. dark/light).
 2) Keeping info about logined/authorised user 3) With help of context  are handled routing - active route in most cases.
       4) it can be used to pass state to distance children.
+      5) Global data requirement: When multiple components need access to the same data (for example: user authentication status, theme preferences, and so on), using context makes it accessible without redundant prop passing
+      6) When prop drilling becomes complicated

   26. ###  react-structuring-code